Dental Negligence Claims

 Can I make a claim against an NHS dentist?

 It does not matter if your dentist is an NHS provider or a private practitioner.
-If you have suffered due to their negligent treatment, you will be able to make a claim for compensation.
+If you have suffered due to their negligent treatment, you will be able to make a dental negligence claim for compensation.

 What can I claim compensation for if I have suffered as a result of dental negligence?